Kronbii/PID-light-tracker/README.md

 - CAD Models: all SolidWorks and STL files for the robot design along with some pictures of the printed model.
 NOTE: use SoldiWorks2023 to open the files

+- Project Simulation: the Proteus simulation for the project.

 - Project Report: the final project report to be submitted for the course submission.

 - Project Video: the 2-3 minute video done to demonstrate the project clearly.